ArtemMakar0v/ArtemMakar0v/README.md

 # Hi there 👋, my name is Artem
 #### Test automation engineer

 Welcome to my GitHub profile!
 I`m Artem from Ukraine, and I work as a test automation engineer.
-I really enjoy new experiences and learning new testing frameworks like Selenide and Playwright.
+I really enjoy new experiences and learning testing frameworks like Selenide and Playwright.

 Additionally, I'm the creator and maintainer of the website 🥑[ZDOROVEKETO](https://www.zdoroveketo.com.ua).